 Writing Creative Nonfiction|

-Practice in writing several forms of literary and journalistic nonfiction--a profile, narrative, review, commentary, travel essay, family sketch, or personal essay, for example.
-Students are also welcome to try science writing, arts or music reviewing, and other somewhat specialized writing designed to engage general readers.
+Practice in writing literary and journalistic nonfiction--for example a profile, narrative, review, commentary, travel essay, family sketch, or personal essay.
+Students are also welcome to try science writing, arts or music reviewing, and other specialized writing designed to engage general readers.
+Readings include work by Joan Didion, Annie Dillard, William Finnegan, George Orwell, Brian Doyle, Andre Aciman, and many others.

 ||Gen Ed Area Dept: